bees-hive/elegant-git/docs/commands.md

 Checkouts given branch using `git elegant obtain-work` into a temporary one.
 Then, it makes a rebase of the latest version of default upstream branch (`master`) with current changes.
-The final prepared index merges using fast-forward strategy into the default local branch and pushes into the default upstream branch (`origin/master`).
+If there is a rebase in progress and it is initiated by this command, it will be continued instead.
+The final rebased index merges using fast-forward strategy into the default local branch and pushes into the default upstream branch (`origin/master`).
 After a successful push, the temporary branch is removed as well as given branch if it locates in `origin` remote.